Data Distribution Service (DDS)

 How does Shared Memory transport work in DDS?

-When publishers and subscribers are on the same computer (e.g., inside one robot), smart DDS implementations bypass the network stack entirely.
-They copy data directly into RAM (Zero Copy), drastically reducing latency and CPU usage for heavy sensor loads.
+When publishers and subscribers are on the same machine (say, inside one robot), clever DDS setups skip the network entirely.
+They shove data straight into RAM (zero-copy), slashing latency and CPU drain for intense sensor feeds.

 What is the "Domain ID" in DDS?